The Process

 Inspired by nature.
 Created by hand.

-Which is where our Michigan-made table linens happily diverge.
-Because nature is anything but monotonous.
-Our linens are block printed by hand in a unique, three-step process by Joann Condino and the artists at Three Pines Studio in Cross Village, Michigan.
+Just like nature — full of variation, character, and life — each piece is block-printed by hand through a distinctive three-step process crafted by Joann Condino and the artists at Three Pines Studio in Cross Village, Michigan.

 Step #1